The Future of eCommerce: 7 Predictions for Hyper-Growth

 Brands compete on providing a better alignment with customer values.
 40% of consumers today seek out brands whose products/services align with their values and 70% of environmentally conscious consumers are willing to pay a premium for sustainable brands.

-This creates an opportunity for DTC brands to engage their audience through personalized experiences and human connection along the customer journey.
+This creates an opportunity for eCommerce DTC brands to engage their audience through personalized experiences and human connection along the customer journey.

-For example, Boho jewelry brand Gorjana developed an app for its users to help them customize their designs in real-time.
+For example, Boho jewelry eCommerce brand Gorjana developed an app for its users to help them customize their designs in real-time.

 We’re going to see increasing competition between DTC brands and online marketplaces.
 With both sides inventing new ways to engage consumers and improve their retention.